-I study the formation of status orders, the role of cultural hierarchies in legitimating social dominance and inequality, processes of valuation that shape the perceived worth of things and individuals, and the relational origins of creativity.
+I study the formation of status orders, the role of cultural hierarchies in legitimating social dominance and inequality, processes of valuation that shape the perceived worth of things or individuals, and the relational origins of creativity.
 I am generally interested in status-based approaches to the study of inequality.

 Market Chains: Consecration and Creativity in the Market for Modern Art.
 Book manuscript under contract, Princeton University Press.

 Fabien Accominotti, Shamus Khan, and Adam Storer.
 "How Cultural Capital Emerged in Gilded Age America: Musical Purification and Cross-Class Inclusion at the New York Philharmonic."
 American Journal of Sociology 123: 1743-1783 (May 2018).
 [Journal]

 Fabien Accominotti.
 "Creativity from Interaction: Artistic Movements and the Creativity Careers of Modern Painters."
 Poetics 37: 267-294 (June 2009).
 [Journal]